jayashree-codes/Applied_Machine_Learning_Species/README.md

    - Evaluation with Test data
    - Error and Performance analysis

-Report

-All LaTeX report files are available under the report/ folder.
-Compile using any standard LaTeX environment if needed.

 Notes

-Paths inside the notebooks are relative and assume the root directory is 50/.
+Paths inside the notebooks are relative and assume the root directory is path_to_project/.
 No additional dataset downloads or external dependencies are required.